csinva/csinva.github.io/_notes/prelim/3_ml/prelim_ml_notes.md

     - reducing correlation of the trees reduces variance

 # Neural nets -- R&N 18.7

 # Clustering, k-means, mixture of Gaussians -- J. 10 (Mixtures and Conditional Mixtures)
+- *latent vars* - values not specified in the observed data

+## unconditional mixture models - density estimation
+- *K-Means*
+	- start with random centers
+	- assign everything to nearest center: O(|clusters|*np)
+	- recompute centers O(np) and repeat until nothing changes
+	- partition amounts to Voronoi diagram
+- *GMMs*
+	- continue deriving new mean and variance at each step
+	- "soft" version of K-means - update means as weighted sums of data instead of just normal mean
+	- sometimes initialize K-means w/ GMMs

+## conditional mixture models - regression/classification

 # EM -- J. 11 (EM Algorithm)
-- hill=climbing on log-likelihood achieved indirectly by coordinate ascent in the auxilary function
+- hill-climbing on log-likelihood achieved indirectly by coordinate ascent in the auxilary function
 - model with observed variable X and hidden variable Z
 	1. *expectation step* - values of unobserved latent variables are "filled in"
 		- calculates prob of latent variables given observed variables and current param values